Chaffelson/nipyapi/README.rst

     config.registry_config.host = 'http://localhost:18080/nifi-registry-api'
     from nipyapi.demo.console import *

-You can also pull the repository from Github and use or contribute to the latest features, check out the `Contribution Guide <https://github.com/Chaffelson/nipyapi/blob/master/docs/contributing.rst>`_ for more info.
+You can also pull the repository from Github and use or contribute to the latest features.
+Please check out the `Contribution Guide <https://github.com/Chaffelson/nipyapi/blob/master/docs/contributing.rst>`_ for more info.

 Background
 ----------